 35. Visit your local library

 Just like Arthur says – having fun isn’t hard when you have a library card!
 I love the public library.
 I use it all the time to borrow books, movies and magazines for free.
 Here in Toronto, library card holders can also get free passes to visit city museums and attractions.
-It’s a great way to save money.
+It’s a great way to save money on a tight budget.

 36. Have a staycation